knpuniversity/rest/knpu/episode1/delete.rst

 a representation, PUT to update the resource, and DELETE to, ya know, blow the resource up!
 HTTP gives us these HTTP verbs so that we don't need to do silly things like have a ``/api/programmers/delete`` URI.
-Remember, every URI is a resource, so that URI wouldn't really make sense and people would make fun of your API.
+Remember, every URI is a resource, and that one wouldn't really make sense you would probably get teased in the cafeteria for it.

 Writing the Test
 ----------------